Geranium Growing Guide

 Feeding

-Mix a standard application of a balanced organic fertiliser into the soil prior to planting along with a generous helping of well-rotted compost.
+Mulch with compost prior to planting.
 When growing geraniums in containers, use a coarse compost that drains well.
 Fertilise established geraniums monthly from midsummer to autumn.

 Companions